 - Documentation of MIT enrollment (letter from department, unofficial transcript, MIT ID card, etc.)

 - Form I-901 (SEVIS Fee) Receipt

-Please be advised that entry into the US is at the sole discretion of the US Border and Customs Protection (USBCP) Immigration Officer at the US border.
+Please be advised that entry into the US is at the sole discretion of the U.S. Customs and Border Protection (USCBP) Officer at the U.S. Port-of-Entry.
 Also, please be aware that since the passage of the Immigration Act of 1996 it has become extremely hard to

 receive a new US visa in a third country.